gurukoushik/multiagent-taskassignment/README.md

-# multiagent-taskassignment
-Conflict Based Search for Multi Agent Path Planning and Optimal Task Assignment
+# Conflict Based Search for Multi Agent Path Planning and Optimal Task Assignment

 Implementation of the following paper: